Sviat330/aws_wordpress/README.md

 ## Design and Architecture: ##
 The architecture involved the following components:

-WordPress Application Layer: Multiple Amazon EC2 instances hosted the WordPress application, with an Elastic Load Balancer (ELB) distributing traffic among them.
+WordPress Application Layer: Multiple Amazon EC2 instances hosted the WordPress application, with an Elastic Load Balancer (ELB) distributing traffic among them.<br>
-Database Layer: Amazon RDS hosted the MySQL database, providing a reliable and scalable backend for WordPress data.
+Database Layer: Amazon RDS hosted the MySQL database, providing a reliable and scalable backend for WordPress data.<br>
-Media Storage: Amazon EFS stored uploaded media files, providing durability and reducing the load on the application servers.
+Media Storage: Amazon EFS stored uploaded media files, providing durability and reducing the load on the application servers.<br>

 ## Deployment Process: ##
 The deployment process was automated using Terraform.
 The configuration files defined the necessary AWS resources and configurations, making it easy to replicate the infrastructure across different environments.